-In order to obtain graphs of the intensity of a light pulse as a function of time, such as Figs. 10.4-1 to 10.4-3, it is necessary to use both a photocell with a very rapid response capability, and a recording device that can follow comparably rapid fluctuations in electrical current.
-Any recorder using a mechanical arm bearing the writing device is slowed by the inertia of the arm.
-A certain amount of time is required to accelerate or decelerate even the relatively small mass of a recorder arm, and most ordinary "strip-chart" or "X-Y" recorders cannot follow extremely rapid signal variations.
+In order to obtain graphs of the intensity of a light pulse as a function of time, such as figures 10.4-1 to 10.4-3, it is necessary to use a photocell and associated circuitry with a very rapid response capability, and also a recording device that can follow comparably rapid fluctations in electrical current.
+Any recorder using a mechanical arm bearing the writing device is slowed by the inertia of the arm, and by the relatively sluggish response characterizing the electrical circuitry ordinarily used to produce mechanical motion.
+A certain amount of time is consequently required to accelerate or decelerate even the relatively small mass of a recorder arm, and most ordinary "strip-chart" or "X-Y" recorders cannot follow extremely rapid signal variations.
 The customary solution is to use an oscilloscope as the output device.
 An oscilloscope beam consists of electrons, which, because of their almost negligible mass, can be electrically or electromagnetically deflected with extreme rapidity.
 Ordinary oscilloscopes have phosphors that decay quite rapidly; that is, the image remains on the screen for a very brief period of time.
 In order to capture a permanent record of the trace on the oscilloscope screen corresponding to the pulse shape of a light flash, the face of the screen is usually photographed by a camera arranged so as to have its shutter open during a time interval that includes the very brief period during which the trace is on the screen.